andrewrk/malcheck/README.md

 # malcheck

-Test your library with malcheck to make sure it handles out of memory conditions correctly.
+Test your code with malcheck to make sure it handles out of memory conditions correctly.

 ## Synopsis